-To make these cupcakes, reduce the amount of vanilla in my normal vanilla cupcake recipe and add in the zest of a small lemon and gently fold in a half pint of blueberries.
+To make these cupcakes, start with the recipe for my vanilla cupcakes and reduce the amount of vanilla extract you use to 2 teaspoons.
+Add the zest of a small lemon into the dry ingredients when you start making that recipe, and gently fold in a half pint of blueberries just before baking.

 After around five minutes, the blueberries will break down and release their juices.
 Run the sauce through a sieve to make it nice and smooth.

-Mix some of the blueberry sauce into one half of the frosting and it will turn a really pretty purple color.
+Mix some of the blueberry sauce into the half of the frosting in your mixing bowl and it will turn a really pretty purple color.